akka/akka/akka-docs/src/main/paradox/java/cluster-usage.md

 If you encounter suspicious false positives when the system is under load you should define a separate dispatcher for the cluster actors as described in [Cluster Dispatcher](#cluster-dispatcher).

+<a id="cluster-aware-routers"></a>
 ## Cluster Aware Routers

 All @ref:[routers](routing.md) can be made aware of member nodes in the cluster, i.e. deploying new routees or looking up routees on nodes in the cluster.
 When a node becomes unreachable or leaves the cluster the routees of that node are automatically unregistered from the router.
-When new nodes join the cluster additional routees are added to the router, according to the configuration.
+When new nodes join the cluster, additional routees are added to the router, according to the configuration.
 Routees are also added when a node becomes reachable again, after having been unreachable.

-Cluster aware routers make use of members with status [WeaklyUp](#weakly-up).
+Cluster aware routers make use of members with status [WeaklyUp](#weakly-up) if that feature is enabled.

 There are two distinct types of routers.

- * **Group - router that sends messages to the specified path using actor selection** The routees can be shared between routers running on different nodes in the cluster.
+ * **Group - router that sends messages to the specified path using actor selection** The routees can be shared among routers running on different nodes in the cluster.
 One example of a use case for this type of router is a service running on some backend nodes in the cluster and used by routers running on front-end nodes in the cluster.
  * **Pool - router that creates routees as child actors and deploys them on remote nodes.**
 Each router will have its own routee instances.
-For example, if you start a router on 3 nodes in a 10 nodes cluster you will have 30 routee actors in total if the router is configured to use one instance per node.
-The routees created by the different routers will not be shared between the routers.
-One example of a use case for this type of router is a single master that coordinate jobs and delegates the actual work to routees running on other nodes in the cluster.
+For example, if you start a router on 3 nodes in a 10-node cluster, you will have 30 routees in total if the router is configured to use one instance per node.
+The routees created by the different routers will not be shared among the routers.
+One example of a use case for this type of router is a single master that coordinates jobs and delegates the actual work to routees running on other nodes in the cluster.

 ### Router with Group of Routees